 4. Depression: The person feels numb, although anger and sadness may remain underneath.

 My visits to the Brooklyn Brewery became more frequent after the season (and my baseball loving life) ended.
 I even managed to sneak in to the distillery and tried to drown my sorrow straight from the fermenting tanks.
 It tasted awful but it took my mind off of the Mets for a few minutes.
 Moments later, while in the ambulance, I was told by friends that I was asked to never return again... especially since they found out I jynxed the team during 7 games.
 I opened the door and jumped out before we made it to the hospital so I think I managed to avoid a hefty bill.
 Who cares... it still won't change what the Mets did to me.
 I didn't even get a picture of the spot where Tommie Agee hit the HR in the Upper Deck at Shea.
-That place is gone forever... except in my memories... *sniff*
+That place is gone forever... except in my memories... *sniff*5.
+Acceptance: This is when the anger, sadness and mourning have tapered off.
+The person simply accepts the reality of the loss.

 Here's to another postseason of wondering, waiting, uncertainty, hope, anticipation, and preparation.
 Spring Training can't come fast enough.
 I'll be watching this March as I do every season since my childhood.
 I plan to make my way to CitiField in April 2009 (yes, in person... inside... not just staring at it from the GCP).